 Starbright uses developmentally appropriate teaching practices.
 Young children tend to gravitate naturally, and in their own time, towards learning experiences that they need.
 Research supports the idea of providing an enriched environment with varied learning centers in order to promote the greatest ease of learning for small children.

 These centers provide children with the opportunity to explore and discover on their own terms, which is wonderful for young children who like to be in charge of their own experiences.
 Starbright’s teachers act as guides, monitoring the children as they play in each of these areas.
-As children grow from young preschoolers to older preschoolers to the kindergarten prep age group or school age, these learning centers become more complex and varied.
+As children grow from young preschoolers to older preschoolers to the kindergarten prep age group, these learning centers become more complex and varied.

 Each classroom will have some or all of the following Learning Centers:

 - Dramatic Play

 - Language Arts

 Teachers know that young children learn best when they initiate their own learning experiences.
 Our curriculum is based on teacher interaction with children as a facilitator and guide.

 Our youngest children receive a great deal of emotional support and nurturing as they develop relationships built on trust with adults.
 As children mature, they become less egocentric and more interested in what other children and adults have to tell them.